Skip to main content

 What is the CircleCI MCP Server?

 A CircleCI MCP server lets AI agents read and write CircleCI data through the Model Context Protocol — Anthropic's open standard for connecting LLMs to external tools.
-StackOne's CircleCI MCP server ships with 81 pre-built actions, fully extensible via the Connector Builder — plus managed authentication, prompt injection defense, and optimized agent context.
-Connect it from MCP clients like Claude Desktop, Cursor, and VS Code, or from agent frameworks like OpenAI Agents SDK, LangChain, and Vercel AI SDK.
+StackOne's CircleCI MCP server ships with 82 pre-built actions, fully extensible via the Connector Builder — plus managed authentication, prompt injection defense, observability, and agent execution runtime.
+Connect it from MCP clients like Claude Desktop, Claude Code, Cursor, Goose, and VS Code, or from agent frameworks like OpenAI Agents SDK, LangChain, and Vercel AI SDK.

 Every action from CircleCI's API, ready for your agent.
 Create, read, update, and delete — scoped to exactly what you need.